open-source-bootcamp/bootcamp-guide/networking-activities.md

 Encourage teams to cheer on their champion.
 Do a count down to each player flying and get the attendees to join in this count down.
 Encourage as much celebration for the winner as for the losers, maybe even awarding a prize for the worst flyer.

+## Two-player CubeFlyer

+If you think CubeFlyer is hard, try it 2 player!

+The goal of 2 player CubeFlyer is to have one person who can see the screen but can't control the cube, and another who can control the cube but can't see the screen.

+Get volunteers to pair up with a CubeFlyer game on a setup that everyone can watch such as using the device used to project the presentations.
+Have one person as a guide who can see the screen, and one who is a controller who can access the controls, but can't see the screen, such as facing away (do not use blindfolds as this may make people uncomfortable).

+The guide needs to instruct the player when to tap the controls to fly.

+The winner is the team with longest flyer.

+A variation of this game has the audience as the guide, with everyone one shouting instructions.

 ## Coming up with your own ideas

 Feel free to come up with your own (and if they are successful please raise a [PR](https://github.com/open-source-bootcamp/bootcamp-guide/pulls) to add them here).